Nitrogen and on-site nitrogen generator

 Nitrogen use in the lab

-Nitrogen has been used in laboratory analysis for decades.
-In the past, labs were required to have their nitrogen gas supply delivered in cylinders or in bottles from their closest nitrogen plant, which for some labs could be some distance away.
-These cylinders or bottles would then supply an LC-MS (Liquid Chromatograph-Mass Spectrometer) instrument, or perhaps a detector in the case of GC, allowing the lab to carry out its analysis.
+Nitrogen gas has been used in laboratory analysis for decades.
+In the past, labs were required to have their nitrogen gas supply delivered in cylinders or in bottles from their closest nitrogen plant, which for some labs could take several days to deliver.
+These cylinders or bottles would then supply an LC-MS (Liquid Chromatograph-Mass Spectrometer) instrument, or perhaps a detector in the case of GC (Gas Chromatograph), allowing the lab to carry out its analysis.

-There is an alternative for nitrogen cylinders, an on-site nitrogen generator.
-A nitrogen gas generator not only removes the hassle of having to change over cylinders, it provides an uninterrupted supply of gas at a consistent purity.
-This consistency is generated using one of two technologies, namely, Pressure Swing Adsorption (PSA) and membrane nitrogen.
+There is an alternative to nitrogen cylinders, this is an on-site nitrogen generator.
+A nitrogen generator not only removes the hassle of having to change over cylinders,

 Peak Scientific on-site nitrogen generators

-On-site gas generation is also a safer solution than using cylinders.
-Staff are not required to carry or transport heavy cylinders around the laboratory or facility.
-There are also cost benefits as on-site nitrogen gas production reduces the administrative burden of ordering cylinders (raising Purchase Orders and scheduling deliveries), paying delivery fees.
-On top of this, the price for gas which is delivered in cylinders can fluctuate from month to month, as the market price of nitrogen is subject to supply and demand volatility.
-Also to be considered are the environmental benefits of not having continuous deliveries of gas and the production of the gas itself must also be taken into account as producing gas at a nitrogen plant requires vast amounts of energy consumption.
+On-site nitrogen gas generation is also a safer solution than using cylinders as staff are not required to move heavy cylinders around the laboratory.
+There are also cost benefits as on-site nitrogen generator reduces the administrative burden of ordering cylinders (raising purchase orders and scheduling deliveries), paying delivery fees.
+On top of this, the price for gas which is delivered in cylinders can fluctuate from month to month, as the market price of nitrogen gas is subject to supply and demand volatility.
+It is also necessary to consider the environmental benefits of eliminating continuous deliveries of gas.
+The production of the gas itself must also be taken into account as producing gas at a nitrogen plant requires vast amounts of energy consumption.

-The landscape of laboratory nitrogen gas supply has been modernised with the introduction of N2 generators bringing on-site gas generation to labs.
+The modern landscape of laboratory nitrogen gas has been permanently altered with the introduction of nitrogen generators bringing on-site gas generation to labs.
 Thousands of labs around the world have upgraded to this more efficient method of supplying gas to their LC-MS and GC applications.
-Those who are yet to do so should be looking to update their lab in the near future as the uncertainty of bulk gas supply.
+Those who are yet to do so should be looking to update their lab in the near future due to the uncertainty and inconvenience of bulk gas supply.
 Why not switch to a Peak Scientific nitrogen generator, which we believe are the most reliable nitrogen generators on the market, with 24-hour support available and a 95% onsite fix rate, contact one of our specialists today.